PyconUK/2015.pyconuk.org/README.rst

 It is the ``output/`` directory that gets served by GitHub pages, so please make sure this is included when you submit your pull request.

+You can test that the site contains no broken links and that the conference name is capitalised correctly (hint, it's "PyCon UK") by running ``make test``.

 Travis will test branches, and branches won't get merged without review and passing tests, so dive right in!

 .. _wok: http://wok.mythmon.com/